ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 ### A.1 Details about the submission of participant 1
-Optionally, in an appendix further details for each contribution can be given that would exceed the word limit in seection 2.
+Optionally, in an appendix further details for each contribution can be given that would exceed the word limit in Section 2.

 ### A.2 Details about the submision of participant 2